-Findings from different studies provide ample evidence to support that a high intake of red and processed meat can be carcinogenic (lead to cancer) and can cause colorectal cancer and other cancers such as breast, lung and bladder cancers.
+Findings from different studies provide ample evidence to support that a high intake of red and processed meat can be carcinogenic (lead to cancer) and can cause colorectal/colon cancer and other cancers such as breast, lung and bladder cancers.
 Although red meat has high nutritional value, it is not essential to take beef, pork or lamb as part of a healthy diet to obtain these nutrients, as it can cause obesity which in turn may lead to heart problems and cancer.
 Replacing red meat with chicken, fish, dairy, mushrooms and plant-based foods may help obtain the required nutrients.

 Colorectal cancer is the third most commonly diagnosed cancer and second most common cause of cancer deaths in the world, with more than 1.8 million new cases and approximately 1 million deaths reported in 2018.
 (GLOBOCAN 2018) It is also the third most commonly occurring cancer in men and the second most commonly occurring cancer in women.
 There are many risk factors associated with the incidence of different types of cancer including cancer risk mutations, familial history of cancer, advanced age and so on, however, lifestyle also plays a key role in the same.
 Alcohol, tobacco consumption, smoking and obesity are key factors that can increase the risk of cancers.

 Colorectal cancer cases have been continuously increasing globally, especially in the developing countries that are adopting the western style of living.
 Red meat such as beef, lamb and pork and processed meat such as bacon, ham and hot dogs are a part of the Western diet chosen by developed countries.
 Hence, this question of whether red meat and processed meat can cause cancer often makes the headlines.